 We are living through unpredictable times.
-As lockdown restrictions are changed, life feels anything but normal and many people are feeling levels of uncertainty and anxiety they've not previously known.
-Stuck at home, family issues have been exacerbated.
-When we go out, it's hard to know how to respond to people.
-We feel socially awkward or anxious, our confidence in managing day to day life has been knocked.
-It's completely understandable that we feel this way and you don't need to struggle on your own.
+As lockdown restrictions are changed, life feels anything but normal and you may be feeling levels of uncertainty and anxiety you've not previously known.
+Stuck at home, juggling work or home schooling, family issues are exacerbated.
+You may feel your confidence in managing day to day life has been knocked.
+It's completely understandable that you feel this way and you don't need to struggle on your own.

-I approach problems with empathy and compassion, honestly and with humour where required.
-I aim to guide you through the complexities of life and provide you with tools to improve your mental well-being.
+I approach problems calmly, with empathy, compassion and honesty - with humour where required.
+Most of all with humanity.
+I aim to guide you through the complexities of life and provide you with strategies to improve your emotional well-being.

-I am based in Cardigan, West Wales and offer online, telephone and face to face counselling on Mondays and Tuesdays.
-I live in a wonderful rural area and can offer Walk-Talk therapy to take advantage of our beautiful surroundings and the positive impact being outdoors in nature can have on your mental health.
+I am based in Cardigan, West Wales and offer online and telephone counselling on Mondays and Tuesdays.
+I live in a wonderful rural area and can offer outdoor therapy to take advantage of our beautiful surroundings and the positive impact being outdoors in nature can have on your mental health.

 Training, qualifications & experience

-I have worked as a trainer and educator for organisations supporting the homeless, an anti-bullying group, people with an intellectual disability, victims of domestic abuse and prisoner-victim mediation (restorative justice)
+I have a BACP Accredited Diploma in Integrative Counselling and Psychotherapy and a Post Graduate Diploma in Couples Counselling, both from Sheffield Hallam University.
+I was a Chair for the mental health charity, MIND and provided counselling services for the NHS, drug and alcohol services and in private practice.
+I set up advocacy services, worked as a trainer and educator for organisations supporting the homeless, an anti-bullying group, people with an intellectual disability, victims of domestic abuse and prisoner-victim mediation (restorative justice).